UnityContrib/framework/Code/Documentation/UnityContrib.UnityEngine.md

 ##### returns

 The modified scrollPosition.
 Feed this back into the variable you pass in.

 ## UnityContrib.UnityEngine.GUILayoutEx

+Provides helper methods for working with the [UnityEngine.GUILayout](http://docs.unity3d.com/ScriptReference/GUILayout.html) class.

-Provides helper methods for working with the
+Provides helper methods for working with the [UnityEngine.GUILayout](http://docs.unity3d.com/ScriptReference/GUILayout.html) class.

 ### Members